aolabsai/MNIST_streamlit/README.md

 ## Installation & Setup

 You can run this app in a docker container (recommended) or directly on your local environment.
-You'll need to `pip install` from our private repo ao_core, which is currently private beta-- say hi on our [discord](https://discord.com/invite/nHuJc4Y4n7) for access!
+You'll need to `pip install` from our private repo ao_core, which is currently in private beta-- say hi on our [discord](https://discord.com/invite/nHuJc4Y4n7) for access!

 ### Docker Installation